SoojungHong/image_inpainting_model_for_lane_geomery_discovery/README.md

   3. Put train data into <your_path>/data

-  4. The data folder should have 'train', 'val', 'test' subfolder
+  4. The data folder should have 'train', 'val', 'test' subfolders

   5. Train